pwntester/ysoserial.net/README.md

 Available plugins:
-        ApplicationTrust (Generates XML payload for the ApplicationTrust class)
+        ApplicationTrust (Generates XML payload for the ApplicationTrust class) DotNetNuke (Generates payload for DotNetNuke CVE-2017-9822)
-                Options:
-  -c, --command=VALUE        the command to be executed -t, --test                 whether to run payload locally.
-Default: false
-        Clipboard (Generates payload for DataObject and copy it into the clipboard - ready to be pasted in affected apps)
-                Options:
-  -F, --format=VALUE         the object format: Csv, DeviceIndependentBitmap,
-                               DataInterchangeFormat, PenData, RiffAudio,
-                               WindowsForms10PersistentObject, System.String,
-                               SymbolicLink, TaggedImageFileFormat, WaveAudio.
-                               Default: System.String
-  -c, --command=VALUE        the command to be executed -t, --test                 whether to run payload locally.
-Default: false
-        DotNetNuke (Generates payload for DotNetNuke CVE-2017-9822)
-                Options:
-  -M, --mode=VALUE           the payload mode: read_file, upload_file,
-                               run_command.
-  -C, --command=VALUE        the command to be executed in run_command mode.
-  -U, --url=VALUE            the url to fetch the file from in write_file
-                               mode.
-  -F, --file=VALUE           the file to read in read_file mode or the file
-                               to write to in write_file_mode.
-        altserialization (Generates payload for HttpStaticObjectsCollection or SessionStateItemCollection)
+        altserialization (Generates payload for HttpStaticObjectsCollection or SessionStateItemCollection) Resx (Generates RESX files)
-                Options:
-  -M, --mode=VALUE           the payload mode: HttpStaticObjectsCollection or
-                               SessionStateItemCollection.
-Default:
-                               HttpStaticObjectsCollection
-  -o, --output=VALUE         the output format (raw|base64).
-  -c, --command=VALUE        the command to be executed -t, --test                 whether to run payload locally.
-Default: false
-        Resx (Generates RESX files)
-                Options:
-  -M, --mode=VALUE           the payload mode: indirect_resx_file,
-                               BinaryFormatter, SoapFormatter.
-  -c, --command=VALUE        the command to be executed in BinaryFormatter.
-                               If this is provided for SoapFormatter, it will be used as a file for
-                               ActivitySurrogateSelectorFromFile
-  -F, --file=VALUE           UNC file path location: this is used in
-                               indirect_resx_file mode.
         SessionSecurityTokenHandler (Generates XML payload for the SessionSecurityTokenHandler class)
-                Options:
-  -c, --command=VALUE        the command to be executed -t, --test                 whether to run payload locally.
-Default: false
-        TransactionManagerReenlist (Generates payload for the TransactionManager.Reenlist method)
-                Options:
-  -c, --command=VALUE        the command to be executed -t, --test                 whether to run payload locally.
-Default: false

 Usage: ysoserial.exe [options]
 Options:
   -p, --plugin=VALUE         the plugin to be used